Commercial Conservation Architects

 How we conserve historic buildings in Scotland

 We believe architectural heritage should be protected.
-Conserving a historic listed building can, however, mean intervening to enable its continued use or to create a new use.
+Conserving a commercial historic listed building can, however, mean intervening to enable its continued use or to create a new use.
 This may involve alterations or extensions, requiring absolute sensitivity and confidence.
-A sense of what will be right for the historic environment comes from past experience and a deep understanding of traditional architecture.
+A sense of what will be right for the historic environment comes from past experience and a deep understanding of traditional commercial architecture.

 What we do